rstudio/visual-markdown-editing/docs/technical.md

 ---
 ```

+BibTeX is the recommended format for bibliographies (as that's the format required for inserting new sources from DOIs and Zotero).

+### Inserting Citations

-Once you have a bibliography, you can include citations in visual mode using the standard Pandoc `[@citation]` syntax for citations (where "citation" is replaced by the ID of a citation within your bibliography):
+Once you have a bibliography, you can include citations in visual mode by either using the markdown syntax directly (e.g. `[@cite]`), via the **Insert -\> Citation** command, or with the <kbd>⇧⌘ F8</kbd> keyboard shortcut:

 <img src="images/visual-editing-citations.png" width="700"/>

-As illustrated above, when entering a citation you can search your bibliography to make it easier to locate a citation even if you don't remember it's specific ID.
+As illustrated above, when entering a citation you can search your bibliography and available Zotero collections to make it easier to locate a citation even if you don't remember it's specific ID.

 Once you've inserted a citation, place the cursor over it to see a preview of it along with a link to the source if one is available: